qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 >
 > \- Tyler Glaiel, [Link](https://x.com/TylerGlaiel/status/1880340558767702377)

-## "Simple" requirements that are hard to implement

-Sometimes a seemingly simple requirement is actually hard to implement.
-Examples:

-### Major change of data modelling

-- You use user name as id of user.
-But a new requirement comes: the user must be able to change the user name.

-  (Using name as id is usually a bad design because it's incompatible with name changing.)
-- In a game, if an entity dies, you delete that entity.
-But a new requirement comes: a dead entity can be resurrected by a new magic.

-  To implement that, you cannot delete the dead entity and you need to add dead entity into data modelling.
-For example, add a boolean flag of whether it's living, and check that flag in every logic of living entity.
-- Your app supports one language.
-And the event log is recorded using simple strings.
-But a new requirement comes: make the app support multiple languages.
-The user can switch language at any time and see the event log in their language.

-  To implement that, you cannot store the text as string and should store the text as translatable template.
-(A "dumber" way is to store the strings for every supported language.)

-### Major change of dataflow and source-of-truth

-- You built a singleplayer game.
-All game logic runs locally.
-All game data are in memoery and you manually load/save from file.
-But a new requirement comes: make it multiplayer.

-  In singleplayer game, the in-memory data can be source-of-truth, but in multiplayer the server is source-of-truth.
-Every non-client operation now requires packet sending and receiving.

-  What's more, to reduce visible latency, the client side game must guess future game state and correct the guess from server packets (add rollback mechanism).
-- You built a todo list app.
-All data are loaded from server.
-All edits also go through server.
-But a new requirement comes: make the app work offline and sync when it connects with internet.

-### Adding edge cases into simple logic

-- You have a permission system where different functionalities form a tree: if one user have the permission of parent node then the user has the permissions of the child nodes.
-But a new requirement comes: one functionality moves category, so that node's parent changes.
-You must also keep the existing users' permissions the same as before.
-- Some functionality require some permission.
-You use user token to authenticate.
-But a new requirement comes: allow non-logged-in users access a part of the functionality.
-- A new requirement comes: add bot as a new type of user, and the bot user has different authentication logic than normal user.

-### Adding a lot of flexibility

-- You have a fixed workflow.
-A new requirement comes: allow the user to configure and customize the workflow.

-  (Developing specially for each enterprise customer is actually easier than creating a configurable flexible "rules engine".
-The custom "rules engine" will be more complex and harder to debug than just code.
-[The Configuration Complexity Clock](https://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html))
-- Allow formatting like bold and color in username.
-- Adding a plugin system.

-### Working on full data to working on partially known data

-- You built a data visualization UI.
-Originally, it firstly loads all data from server then render.
-But when the data size become huge, loading becomes slow and you need break the data into parts, dynamically load parts and visualize loaded parts.
-- A game has loading screen when switching scene.
-A new requirement comes: make the loading seamless and remove the loading screen.
-- You load all data from database and then compute things using programming language.
-One day the data become so big that cannot be held in memory or it exceeds database query limit.
-You need to either
-  - Load partial data into memory, compute separately and then merge the result, or
-  - rewrite logic into SQL and let database compute it

-### Migrating to incompatible APIs

-Migrating the libraries/framework/OS/database/game engine/other components whose API is not compatible with the old.
-From a normal user's perspective, the migration does not add any new feature, takes a long time and can introduce new bugs.

 ## Simple interface = hardcoded defaults = less customizability

 Real world is complex.
 Building software require making decision on a lot of details.